keystonejs/keystone-classic/README.md

 If you can, please contribute by reporting issues, discussing ideas, or submitting pull requests with patches and new features.
 We do our best to respond to all issues and pull requests, and make patch releases to npm regularly.

-If you're going to contribute code, please follow our [coding standards](https://github.com/keystonejs/keystone/wiki/Coding-Standards) and read our [CONTRIBUTING.md](https://github.com/keystonejs/keystone/blob/master/CONTRIBUTING.md).
+If you're going to contribute code, please follow our [coding standards](https://github.com/keystonejs/keystone/wiki/Coding-Standards) and read our [Contributing Guide](https://github.com/keystonejs/keystone/blob/master/CONTRIBUTING.md).

 ### Related Projects
 If you are using KeystoneJS in any projects we encourage you to add to our [Related Projects Page](https://github.com/keystonejs/keystone/wiki/Related-Projects).
 This is also the place to find generators and such that bundle KeystoneJS.